10 Snakes With Special Snouts For Digging

 An Australian snake which digs tunnels during the day and emerges on warm nights to hunt for small reptiles.
 This is mainly a species of central and western Australia.
 They’re found in civilised New South Wales, but only the far west, nowhere near Sydney.

-This species occupies a swathe of Australia’s scorched interior and likes areas with little human population.
-Consequently, they’re not endangered at all.
-Their favourite prey are comb-eared skinks and sliders, legless skinks which resemble skinks themselves.
+This species occupies a swathe of Australia’s scorched interior, and likes areas with little human population.
+Consequently, they’re not endangered at all, just rarely seen.
+Their favourite prey are comb-eared skinks and sliders, legless skinks which strongly resemble snakes themselves.

 8 Mozambique shovel snout